-The story of Kali is a parable of supressing the restless mind, that enemy that keeps us from enlightenment and joy.
-She is called forth by the gods to do battle against a peculiar kind of demon, one which resides within many of us, called Raktabija, (lit. “seed of blood”) Everytime the gods slay him, the blood drops fall on the battle field and up springs another wretched demon.
+The story of Kali is a parable illustrative of the practice of suppressing the restless mind, that enemy that keeps us from enlightenment and joy.
+She is called forth by the gods to do battle against a peculiar kind of demon, one which resides within many of us, called Raktabija, (lit. “seed of blood”) Every time the gods slay him, the blood drops fall on the battle field and up springs another wretched demon.

 Her worship began in Bharat, (India), as the supreme mother, one to take comfort in, a loving figure who embodies everything, everywhere, including the forces of nature like death, time and passion.
 In the masculine sects devoted to Siva or Vishnu, she is given a high place of honor as the most powerful weapon of the most high, and as the fierce aspect of Parvati, wife of Siva in India’s most popular sect.
 To the Tantric adept, she represents supreme ultimate reality, bliss, ascension to godhead and is the one to whom we must ultimately surrender to safely and appropriately meet the cascading onslaught of an ever changing world.